 Data analysis is critical to understanding cancer, but much still needs to be analysed by the human eye.
 Leslie will dive into how the organisation has harnessed the power of mobile games to engage half a million people globally as virtual lab assistants - helping to overcome data blockage and assisting researchers to develop personalised treatments to beat cancer sooner.

-Speaker: Eamonn Carey, Advisor & Mentor for startups and accelerators around Europe and MENA
+Speaker: Eamonn Carey, Advisor & Mentor for startups and accelerators in Europe, the Middle East and North Africa

 Speaker: Matt Gibson, CCO at Cyber-Duck